fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 <br/> This project focuses on quantile regression.
 In addition, we will
-also demonstrate the use of several generalized linear models: the log-linear, gamma, and inverse Gaussian models.
-The uniting theme of these models is dealing with data that is skewed towards more extreme values of the response, which often makes the plain linear regression model inappropriate.
+also demonstrate the use of several generalized linear models: the log-linear, gamma, inverse Gaussian nad Tweedie models.
+The uniting theme of all these models is dealing with data that is skewed towards more extreme values of the response, which often makes the plain linear regression model inappropriate.